piotr25691/lunar-tweeter/README.md

    npm i -g firebase-tools
    ```

-1. Log in to Firebase
+2. Log in to Firebase

    ```bash
    firebase login
    ```

-1. Get your project ID
+3. Get your project ID

    ```bash
    firebase projects:list
    ```

-1. Select your project ID
+4. Select your project ID

    ```bash
    firebase use your-project-id
    ```

-1. At this point, you have two choices.
-Either run this project using the Firebase on the cloud or locally using emulator.
+5. At this point, you have two choices.
+You can deploy this to Vercel or run locally.

-   1. Using the Firebase Cloud Backend:
+  - Using the Firebase Cloud Backend:

-      1. Deploy Firestore rules, Firestore indexes, and Cloud Storage rules
+    - Deploy Firestore rules, Firestore indexes, and Cloud Storage rules

     ```bash
     firebase deploy --except functions
     ```

-      1. Run the project
+    - Run it locally

     ```bash
     npm run dev
     ```

+    - Deploy to Vercel to run it on the internet

-   1. Using Firebase Local Emulator:
+  - Using Firebase Local Emulator:

-      1. Install [Java JDK version 11 or higher](https://jdk.java.net/) before proceeding.
+    - Install [Java JDK version 11 or higher](https://jdk.java.net/) before proceeding.
 This is required to run the emulators.

-      1. Set the environment variable `NEXT_PUBLIC_USE_EMULATOR` to `true` in `.env.development`.
+    - Set the environment variable `NEXT_PUBLIC_USE_EMULATOR` to `true` in `.env.development`.
 This will make the app use the emulators instead of the cloud backend.

-      1. At this point, you can run the following command to have a fully functional Twitter clone running locally:
+    - Run it locally

     ```bash
     npm run dev:emulators
     ```

 > **_Note_**: When you deploy Firestore indexes rules, it might take a few minutes to complete.
 So before the indexes are enabled, you will get an error when you fetch the data from Firestore.<br><br>You can check the status of your Firestore indexes with the link below, replace `your-project-id` with your project ID: https://console.firebase.google.com/u/0/project/your-project-id/firestore/indexes

-Optional:

-- If you want to get trending data from Twitter API, you need to create a Twitter developer account and get your API keys.
-Then add your API keys to `.env.development`.
-I hope Elon Musk doesn't make this API paid 😅.
-- If you want to make the user stats synced with the deleted tweets, you need to enable the Cloud Functions for Firebase.
+If you want to make the user stats synced with the deleted tweets, you need to enable the Cloud Functions for Firebase.
 Then deploy the Cloud Functions.